Wildhoney/Catwalk/README.md

 <h3>Updating Models</h3>

 You can modify any property of a model by using the `updateModel` method.
-Each and every can be updated, including the relationships.
+Each and every property can be updated, including the relationships.

 ```javascript
 $cats.updateModel(missKittens, {